Infinity Primus vs. Reference

 Similarly, a speaker with low impedance is like a big pipe that allows more electric current flow through it.
 The lower the impedance measurement, the more the current flows through the audio equipment.
 It is also essential to note that a speaker’s impedance varies as you change the pitch in sound.

-In cars, 4-ohm speakers are the most compatible with car audio systems as they run on 12volts D.C.
+In cars, 4-ohm speakers are the most compatible with car audio systems, running on 12volts D.C.
 With 4-ohm speakers, car audio systems can comfortably pull sufficient power from a lower-voltage car audio amp.

-On the other hand, Infinity Reference car speakers also consist of true 4-ohm architecture technology that is suitable for use for both factory and aftermarket stereo audio systems.
-These speakers have 3-ohm impedance, which efficiently combines with the speaker’s wire impedance for a 4-ohm load.
+On the other hand, Infinity Reference car speakers also consist of true 4-ohm architecture technology suitable for both factory and aftermarket stereo audio systems.
+These speakers have a 3-ohm impedance, which efficiently combines with the speaker’s wire impedance for a 4-ohm load.

 Frequency Sensitivity

-A speaker’s sensitivity informs you of the amount of volume that a speaker produces with a given amount of power.
-It is the measurement of how efficiently speakers convert power (watts) into volume (decibels).
+A speaker’s sensitivity informs you of the volume a speaker produces with a given amount of power.
+It measures how efficiently speakers convert power (watts) into volume (decibels).

-Sensitivity ratings are an essential consideration when purchasing Bluetooth speakers, subwoofers, and soundbars.
+Sensitivity ratings are essential when purchasing Bluetooth speakers, subwoofers, and soundbars.
 The higher the sensitivity rating of an audio device, the louder it plays with a specific amount of amplified wattage.

 Often, we measure sensitivity by driving a speaker with one watt and measuring its loudness in decibels at one meter.
 On the other hand, sensitivity may also be measured by driving a speaker with 2.83 volts for one meter.
-Lower powered vehicle sound systems (those that generate 15 watts RMS per channel or less) should have speakers with a high sensitivity rating of 90dB and above.
+Lower-powered vehicle sound systems (generating 15 watts RMS per channel or less) should have speakers with a high sensitivity rating of 90dB and above.

-Alternatively, high-powered car audio systems (those with 16 watts RMS and above) should have speakers with low sensitivity rating to deliver better audio quality.
+Alternatively, high-powered car audio systems (those with 16 watts RMS and above) should have speakers with low sensitivity ratings to deliver better audio quality.

-Infinity Primus car speakers have a frequency sensitivity of 88dB at 2.83 volts, while its Reference series speakers consist of a sensitivity rating of 93dB at 2.83 volts.
+Infinity Primus car speakers have a frequency sensitivity of 88dB at 2.83 volts, while its Reference series speakers have a sensitivity rating of 93dB at 2.83 volts.
 As a result, the Infinity Reference series delivers better sound quality than Primus speakers.

 Frequency Response

-The human ear cannot detect these ultra-high frequencies, but such high frequencies contain harmonics that can affect the way listeners perceive sound and its nuances.
-For instance, the Infinity Primus series has a frequency range of 53 Hz – 20,000 Hz, while its Reference series contains a frequency response of 53 Hz- 21,000 Hz, which are well higher than the optimal human hearing limit.
+The human ear cannot detect these ultra-high frequencies, but such high frequencies contain harmonics that can affect how listeners perceive sound and its nuances.
+For instance, the Infinity Primus series has a frequency range of 53 Hz – 20,000 Hz, while its Reference series contains a frequency response of 53 Hz- 21,000 Hz, which is well higher than the optimal human hearing limit.

 Power Handling